Dane Paterson: International career

 In January 2017, he was included in South Africa's Twenty20 International (T20I) squad for their series against Sri Lanka, and made his T20I debut on 25 January 2017.
 The following month, he was included in South Africa's One Day International (ODI) squad for their series against New Zealand.
 In October 2017, he was named as Morné Morkel replacement for the second Test against Bangladesh.
 The same month, he was named in South Africa's One Day International (ODI) squad for the series against Bangladesh.
 He made his ODI debut for South Africa against Bangladesh on 15 October 2017.

 In December 2018, he was added to South Africa's Test squad for the series against Pakistan, but he did not play.
 In December 2019, he was named in South Africa's Test squad for their series against England.
 He made his Test debut for South Africa, against England, on 16 January 2020.

+Four years after his first two Test appearances against England, Paterson was recalled to the South Africa squad for their two-match series with New Zealand in February 2024.
+He took five wickets across the two games and retained his place in the 16-man squad named for the tour of the West Indies in August 2024.
+In October 2024, he was named in South Africa's Test squad for their away series against Bangladesh.
+In November 2024, he was named in South Africa's Test squad for their home series against Sri Lanka.
+On 7 December 2024, during Sri Lanka's first innings of the second and final Test match of the series, he picked up his maiden five-wicket haul in only his sixth test appearance at the age of 35.
+Later that month, Paterson took his second Test match five-wicket haul on the opening day of the first in a two-match home series against Pakistan, finishing with 5/61 as the visitors were bowled out for 211.